47degrees/arrow-slides/processed-slides/arrow-meta.md

 **Quote Templates**

-The quote and template system is the ability to fold a tree you can traverse and turn any match into a terminal value transformation.
+The quote and template system is the ability to fold a traversable tree and turn any match into a terminal value transformation.

-We can wrap our AST elements with transformable scopes which may go back-and-forth between the models of meta and PSI which may be used for code generation.
+We can wrap our AST elements with these transformable scopes which may go back-and-forth between the models of meta and PSI.

 ---